 - Ciel Phantomhive was such a happy child until his 10th birthday when his parents, house staff, and DOG were murdered, and his house was burned to the ground.
 He was then captured by some insane cultists.
 From what's been implied he was beaten and treated as a slave while being kept in a cage with other children around his age.
 He had to watch other children be sacrificed... and knew he'd eventually be next.
 No wonder he's a cynical, bitter child now.

 - Alois Trancy in the second season of Black Butler.
 When he was real young his foster family died in front of him, from unknown supernatural means, including his adoptive brother and only friend, and its heavily implied he was raped and beaten as well.

-- In a flashback during the RS arc of Pokémon Special, this is all but confirmed when a five year old Ruby gets his head slashed at by a Salamance.
+- In a flashback during the RS arc of Pokémon Adventures, this is all but confirmed when a five year old Ruby gets his head slashed at by a Salamance.
 Little Sapphire was all but mentally scarred by seeing little Ruby smiling at her with blood running down his face.

 - There's also Koya from Pokémon: Diamond and Pearl Adventure.
 Up until now, he and his Growlithe had been extremely close, having been partners for a rather long time.
 And then Growlithe got violently whooped by a Gyarados (a Water-type Pokémon, super effective against Growlithe, and who seemed absolutely elated at its condition), so much so that it had to go to the Pokémon Center equivalent of the ER.
 And just to top it all off, when Growlithe finally awoke, it was so traumatized by the experience that it shrunk into a corner when Koya tried to touch it.
 No wonder he's a bitter half-pint in the International Police.